silverhadch/HyprV4-Gentoo/README.md

 This is V4 of the Hyprland install script

 It contains a collection of dot config files for hyprland with a simple install script.
-IMPORTANT - This script was meant to run on a clean fresh Arch install on physical hardware but now i port it to Gentoo, currently OpenRC as init system and Nividia drivers ignored, i will add them back later when finishing getting it to work.
+IMPORTANT - This script was meant to run on a clean fresh Arch install on physical hardware but now i port it to Gentoo, currently OpenRC as init system and Nividia drivers untested, i will add them back later when finishing getting it to work.

 Installing on Gentoo can take time.

-Or you can use the attached script "set-hypr" to install everything for you.
+Use the attached script "set-hypr" to install everything for you.